 In contrast, static IP is a manual way of obtaining an IP address for your computer, where the IP address is pre-determined and always the same.
 Web servers and FTP servers are good examples of machines which would require static IP addresses.

-Students who wish to run their own server on ResNet would also require a static IP address; please refer to the Hosting a Personal Web Server on ResNet section of this website for more information.
+Students who wish to run their own server on ResNet would also require a static IP address.

 Static IP advantages and disadvantages

 There are both advantages and disadvantages to using a static IP address.